 This is a remarkable 3-part documentary (cinema verite style) that exhaustively covers the political crisis that led to the 1973 coup in Chile and the aftermath.
-And when I save ‘covers’ I mean it’s an eyewitness account that was smuggled out of Chile.
+And when I say ‘covers’ I mean it’s an eyewitness account that was smuggled out of Chile.
 It has to stand as one of the film landmarks of the decade, one of the landmarks of cinema verite and it may qualify as one of the great documentaries of all time, though I have some reservations (see below).
 Read More

 2011, Advocacy, Brooklyn, Development, Documentary, Movies, Protests, and Urban Planning.

 I have always had problems with the concept of eminent domain, or at least ever since I flirted with anarcism in my early 20s and developed my civil libertarianism.
 I don’t like the idea that government can decide to take the property of individuals because of some vague concept of “greater good.”
 But, that being said, eminent domain is a necessary practicality – without eminent domain we would have fewer highways, power plants, and so forth.
 Basically, if we want public projects, we need some degree of eminent domain written into constitutions.
 Read More

 1992, Documentary, Industralization, Movies, Nature, Non Narrative, Progress, and Religion.

 This is one of those non-narrative “documentaries” in the grand tradition of Koyaanisqatsi, which are really just beautiful film sequences compellingly edited together and scored.
 It should come as no surprise that the director of this film was a cinematographer on Koyaanisqatsi.
 And like that film, this one appears to be making a similar point about how certain forms of human life are destroying the planet.
 The thesis appears to be that our spiritual traditions are better at caring for the earth than the rest of us, but I could be projecting.
 If that’s true, it’s a simplistic idea and Read More